Brett Davies Clay Pigeon Shooter

 Range Judgement.

 Pick your birds carefully.
-If you shoot a bird that is too low, not only is that a safety risk, you will ‘pillowcase it’ which means the whole line of fellow guns will be spitting feathers from your bird.
+If you shoot a bird that is too low, not only is that a safety risk, but you will ‘pillowcase it’, which means the whole line of fellow guns will be spitting feathers from your bird.
 Not only is that embarrassing, but it means that the bird will not be fit for the table.

 Stare it to Death.